Giandomenico Picco: Hostage negotiations

 (Among hostages Picco could not save were American soldiers William Francis Buckley and William R. Higgins.)

 Private negotiations

-In 1992, Picco left the UN.
-In 1994, he formed the international consulting firm GDP Associates for business negotiations, based in New York City.
+In 1992, Picco left the UN In 1994, he formed the international consulting firm GDP Associates for business negotiations, based in New York City.
 He also became president of the Peace Strategies Project, based in Geneva, Switzerland, and US Equity Partners Holdings, LLC.
-He has served as director of Levcor International, Inc., and the Carlyle Group.
+He also served as director of Levcor International, Inc., and the Carlyle Group.

 The Pio Manzù International Research Centre's International Scientific Committee included Picco as vice president and Mikhail Gorbachev.
 On their behalf, he presented an award to Diana, Princess of Wales.

-He has also spoken to the World Affairs Seminar and gave a keynote address to the Institute for Cultural Diplomacy in 2017.
+Picco also spoke to the World Affairs Seminar and gave a keynote address to the Institute for Cultural Diplomacy in 2017.